-The collector plate should be installed on the South side of the building.
-Variations within 15 degrees of true South will create little change in the performance of the panels, however, beyond 15 degrees the performance will begin to decrease.
+The PV panels should be installed on the South side of the building.
+Variations up to 15 degrees of true South will create little change in the performance of the panels, however, beyond 15 degrees the performance will begin to drop off.
 Also, setting the tilt of the panel to maximize the summer time solar incident angle can increase the energy production of the panel over the course of the year.
 This can be more difficult than it seems as aesthetic issues often begin to come into play.
 It may not always be desirable to have the panel in a location of high visibility, and architectural design may limit the options for the collector tilt angle.
 If PV technologies are going to be incorporated into the design, it should be considered early on in the conceptual design stage, so that systems could be properly integrated into the aesthetic design of the building.

 Most systems will experience some internal losses in the system, and only reach approximately 80% to 90% of the rated output of the panel at a maximum.
-The losses are from dirt, dust, the resistance in the wiring and losses through the inverter.
+The losses are from panel temperature, dirt, dust, the resistance in the wiring and losses through the inverter.
 This is common for most systems and should be accounted for in the design of the system.

 Even the least bit of shading of the panels can dramatically decrease the performance and close attention to keeping the panels in direct sunlight is very important.
 This is due to the way the photosensitive cells are linked in the array.
 Therefore it is very important that the panels are placed in a location such that surrounding elements (such as trees and chimneys) do not cast a shadow over even a portion of the panel.
 Ideally, the panels would also be cleaned with some regularity of dust, leaves, snow, or any other matter that might get deposited on the solar collector.
+Rain tends to primarily perform the cleaning function, but periodic detergent cleaning can remove any buildup of grime.

-The performance of the panels is also affected by temperature.
+The performance of the panels is also significantly affected by temperature.
 As the temperature of the panel increases, the output of the panels is reduced.
 Therefore it is important to try to keep the panels as cool as possible.
 One strategy is to install the panels slightly off the surface of the roof, to allow for some ventilation behind the panel.